 Step 1: Check Your Eligibility

-Make sure you are at least 18 years old and have the right to occupy the premises (like a signed lease agreement).
-Confirm that your business meets the “primary purpose” of serving meals and decide if you need any extra authorisations, like a PSA.
-If you intend to trade late, consider whether an Extended Trading Authorisation (ETA) will be required and whether your DA permits the proposed hours.
+Make sure you are at least 18 years old and have the legal right to occupy the premises, such as through a signed lease agreement.
+Confirm that your business satisfies the primary purpose requirement of serving meals and decide whether you need additional authorisations, such as a PSA.

 Step 2: Consult with Your Local Council